IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 * You cannot order a certificate for a domain that cannot resolve the Authoritative Name Server.
 On Linux or macOS it can be checked using the command: `host -t ns <your_domain>`.
 On Windows it can be checked using `nslookup`.
 * You cannot order a certificate for a subdomain where only the domain is registered in the DNS.
 Instead, order a wildcard certificate for the domain.
 * You cannot order a SAN certificate with a wildcard domain.
-* You cannot order a certificate with a primary domain that its length is longer than 64 characters.
+* You cannot order a certificate with a primary domain length that is longer than 64 characters.

 ## Supported Certificate Authorities
 {: #supported-certificate-authorities}